-You start at the crater rim around 2-3am in order to catch the sunrise at the peak.
-The path is difficult as its steep and and the ground is mostly soft sand that means for every two steps forward you might drop one step back.
-Furthermore, the way is fully exposed that means there can be strong winds and it can be really freezing.
-This said, this trek is really not an easy one and you should bring a decent physical fitness.
-If you do manage to make it to the top (quite many won’t due to exhaustion, so be prepared!), the view is magnificent and well worth it looking at the crater and all the way to the island of Bali and the Gilis while surrounded by giant clouds.
+You start at the crater rim around 2-3 am to catch the sunrise at the peak.
+The path is difficult as it’s steep and the ground is mostly soft sand means that for every two steps forward, you might drop one step back.
+Furthermore, the way is fully exposed means there can be strong winds, and it can be freezing.
+This said, this trek is not an easy one, and you should bring decent physical fitness.
+If you manage to make it to the top (quite many won’t due to exhaustion, so be prepared!), the view is magnificent and well worth it looking at the crater and to the island of Bali and the Gilis while surrounded by giant clouds.
 The photography here is also out of the world!

 |Take extra precautions and safety when you plan to trek up Mount Rinjani and whether you want to reach the summit.
 There have been reports of fatalities here.
 The trek is also challenging and not to be taken lightly.
 Make sure your guide is well concerned with the safety of everyone.
 Also, stay informed about volcanic activities as it is still an active volcano.|

 Where to stay

-You cannot stay within the park itself but can always find various guesthouses and basic hotels at Senaru or Sembalun Lawang.
+You cannot stay within the park but can always find various guesthouses and basic hotels at Senaru or Sembalun Lawang.
 The popular ones are Green Haven Homestays, Matra Bungalows, and Rinjani Lodge *.
-If you want to go upmarket a little, at northwest Tanjung can be of choice.
+If you want to go upmarket a little, northwest Tanjung can be of choice.
 Many other travelers normally stay at Senggigi * instead and travel to Mount Rinjani by road for trekking.

 It would help if you decided on your accommodation based on which route you are taking to trek Mount Rinjani.

 How to get there